 THIS GUIDE was created to help those looking for information

-Both the importance of intellectual freedom for the academic community and for those considering services to children are considered.
+Both the importance of intellectual freedom for the academic community and for those considering services to children are considered

 The profession of librarianship views intellectual freedom as a core responsibility.
 Librarians are expected to adhere to the principles of intellectual freedom and uninhibited access to information.
 Intellectual freedom encompasses the freedom to hold, receive and disseminate ideas.

 Intellectual Freedom is important because it is essential for a democratic system of governance.
-To govern themselves responsibily, people must be well-informed.
+To govern themselves responsibly, people must be well-informed.
 Libraries provide access to the ideas and information needed for them to do so.

 "Intellectual Freedom is the right of every individual to both seek and receive information from all points of view without restriction.
 It provides for free access to all expressions of ideas through which any and all sides of a question, cause or movement may be explored.
 Intellectual freedom encompasses the freedom to hold, receive and disseminate ideas" (Intellectual Freedom and Censorship Q & A, The American Library Association).

-"Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers" (Article 19 of the United Nations Universal Declaraion of Human Rights).
+"Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers" (Article 19 of the United Nations Universal Declaration of Human Rights).